-I'll conclude this morning by commending the System for providing a tremendous service to agriculture and for maintaining its safety and soundness through these difficult times.
-And I'll leave you with the same advice this year as I did last year: Be proactive in preparing for the challenges ahead.
+I'll conclude this morning by commending the Texas District for providing a tremendous service to agriculture through these difficult times.
+And I'll leave you with one piece of advice: Be proactive in preparing for the challenges ahead.
 As I have learned over the years-first as a farmer, then as a System board member, and now as FCA Chairman-there is so much uncertainty, especially in the agricultural sector.
 The best remedy is to be prepared for the unexpected.

-Again, I appreciate the opportunity to be here with you today, and I look forward to working with you over the coming year.
+Again, I appreciate the opportunity to be here with you today at your Annual Meeting, and I look forward to working with you over the coming year.